patrickuhlmann/patrickuhlmann.github.io/_posts/2021-03-28-vuejs-test-with-typescript.markdown

   * testing also works with async methods
   * the component including properties and methods can be accessed with ``ẁrapper.vm```.
 The IDE however will not be able to show (autocomplete, intellisense) you the methods or properties but it will work anyways.
   * ```jest.fn()``` has a property ```mock``` which allows to evaluate all method calls (how often, which arguments, ...)
+  * stubs allows the definition of components that will be replaced with a stub
+  * props can be filled while mounting
+  * emitted events can be checked via wrapper